 I like the smell and taste of coriander seeds or we called it as ketumbar in Indonesian language.
 I think that’s what makes this tahu dan tempe bacem special to me.
 The taste and smell profile of ketumbar is completely different with coriander leaves/cilantro leaves if you are wondering.
 Coriander seeds are widely used in Indonesian kitchen.
 I hate grinding up spices too, so you can find the powder version, I have no problem using them versus the fresh ingredients.
 I updated this recipe and make it more simple and doable even for those who are not familiar with Indonesian cooking.

-- 1 Tbsp coriander powder
+- 1 tsp coriander seeds - or 1 Tbsp coriander powder

-- 1 Tbsp galangal powder
+- 1 inch galangal roots - or 1 Tbsp galangal powder

-- 3 shallots peeled and finely chopped
+- 3 shallots - peeled and finely chopped

-- 4 cloves garlic peeled and finely minced
+- 4 cloves garlic - peeled and finely minced

 - Preheat oil and pan fried the tofu on all sides until golden brown before serving and serve with chili if you like